 Also in the Uitgeesterbroek ostracod clay was found in a depression of the Holland Peat layer.
 Here, a tidal creek cut into the palaeolake deposits during the active marine phase between 600 and 400 BC.
 This creek was connected with the tidal channel at the UK location where the canoe was found.

-<h1>Location Site Q / AWN 60 (AQ).
+<h1>Location: Site Q / AWN 60 (AQ)

-Table A5.10: 14C dates of IPP excavation in Assendelverpolders site Q or AWN 60 (AQ).
-References: Hallewas, 1987; Vos, 1998.
+Table A5.10.
+14C dates of IPP excavation in Assendelverpolders site Q or AWN 60 (AQ) (Hallewas, 1987; Vos, 1998)